polsys/ennemi/README.md

 In the future, a journal article may become the canonical reference for this package.
 You should still also cite the package version you have used.

-This package is maintained by Petri Laarne at [Institute for Atmospheric and Earth System Research (INAR)](https://www.helsinki.fi/en/inar-institute-for-atmospheric-and-earth-system-research), University of Helsinki.
+This package is maintained by Petri Laarne, and was initially developed at [Institute for Atmospheric and Earth System Research (INAR)](https://www.helsinki.fi/en/inar-institute-for-atmospheric-and-earth-system-research), University of Helsinki.
 Please feel free to contact me at `firstname.lastname@helsinki.fi`